j-kottkamp/Stock-Screener/README.md

-Personal Stock-Screener
+Personal Stock Screener
-A simple Python application that allows users to retrieve real-time stock information using the Alpha Vantage API.
+Project Description
+The Personal Stock Screener is a Python-based application designed to provide users with real-time information about specific stocks and financial news.
+The application utilizes the Alpha Vantage API to fetch data and presents it in a user-friendly format.

 Features
-Search for a specific stock by symbol
+Search for stock information by symbol
-Display basic stock information, including symbol, name, and region Retrieve real-time price data, including open, high, low, and close prices Requirements
+Display real-time price data (open, high, low, close) Search for financial news by topic or stock
+Display news headlines, summaries, URLs, and overall sentiment Requirements
 Python 3.x
+Requests library
-Alpha Vantage API key (free)
+Alpha Vantage API key
-Installation
+Setup
+Install Python 3.x from python.org
+Install the Requests library using pip:
+Copy code
+pip install requests
-Install Python 3.x from the official website: https://www.python.org/downloads/ Sign up for a free Alpha Vantage API key: https://www.alphavantage.co/support/#api-key Replace the placeholder in the geturl function with your API key Usage
+Sign up for a free Alpha Vantage API key at alphavantage.co Usage
-Run the stock_screener.py script
+Run the script:
+Copy code
+python stock_screener.py
-Enter '1' to search for a stock
+Follow the prompts to search for stock information or financial news Contributing
-Input the stock symbol when prompted
-View the stock information displayed in the console Code Structure geturl(unique): Generates the URL for a specific stock symbol search getdata(url): Fetches data from a given URL main(): Handles user input and displays stock information Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss the changes.
+For major changes, please open an issue first to discuss what you would like to change.

 License
 MIT